In the beginning

 A new beginning

 After Maria’s death, a famous polymath named Patrick Geddes bought the building, complete with the Camera Obscura.
 Geddes was a man on a mission – to improve living conditions in Edinburgh’s Old Town.
 He renamed the observatory ‘The Outlook Tower’ and transformed it into a centre of learning, designed to expand the world-view of local residents.

 Back to the present

-Since taking over in 1977, we’ve continued the work that Maria Short and Patrick Geddes started.
+In 1977 David Hayes, and his growing company Visitor Centres Ltd, took over the running of the then named Outlook Tower.
+It’s been a family business ever since.
+From the beginning we’ve continued the work that Maria Short and Patrick Geddes started.
 We collaborate with artists, inventors and technical wizards – to plunge you even further into our world of wonder and delight.